 As of July our cafés at Crickley Hill and Greystones Farm have also re-opened.
 Crickley Hill Café is open from 9am-5pm daily and Greystones Café from 10am-4pm Thursday through Sunday.
 We are serving take-away from the hatches only, with a queuing system in place, as well as adopting enhanced cleaning practices to keep both customers and the café teams safe.
 Please do pop in for a cup of tea and slice of cake, or try our new summer menu which includes sandwiches and lunches.

 Please visit nature reserves with sensitivity and care, making sure to adhere to current government guidelines around social distancing.
 We have also created some guidance about how to visit your favourite wild places safely.

 In many cases, wildlife on nature reserves has taken advantage of a quieter time in the countryside to go about their business feeding and raising young.
 In some cases this is happening in unusual places; close to visitor pathways and entrances, so we ask visitors to bear this in mind when visiting GWT sites, and follow the countryside code.

 Sadly many of our sites have been subject to an increase in fly-tipping and other anti-social behaviour.
 If you see anything you want to report, please do let us know by emailing firstname.lastname@example.org

-In line with Government advice we are cancelling our events for the foreseeable future.
+In line with current Government advice we have cancelled our events for the foreseeable future.
 We will continue to monitor the situation so please check our events pages for updates and information.

-All of our office-based staff are now working from home and this will be the normal working practice until the current emergency passes.
-This may mean that our response to things might be slower than usual, please bear with us and we apologise for any inconvenience caused.
+As our staff are working from home and our response to things might be slower than usual.
+Please bear with us and we apologise for any inconvenience caused.